weesvisje/docs/docs/concepts/syncing-data.md

 </TabItem>
 </Tabs>

-Note: if your ditto instance has not called `tryStartSync`, there will be no difference between `.observe` and `.observeLocal`.
+Note: if your Ditto instance has not called `tryStartSync`, there will be no difference between `.observe` and `.observeLocal`.

 ## Subscriptions

 In developing more complex applications, it might make sense to decouple your `LiveQuery` observer callbacks with the query `Subscription`.
 For example, if you want the app to always be subscribing to data during the entire life-cycle of the app, but only create an observer when the user navigates to the UI for that data.
-In this case, you would use the `observeLocal` API while registering a `Subscription` for the query in a global area of the app.
+In this case, you would use the `.observeLocal` API while registering a `Subscription` for the query in a global area of the app.

-To create subscriptions is similar to, or can also be combined with, observations \(as described above\):
+To create subscriptions is similar to, or can also be combined with, [local observers](#live-queries-without-syncing-data):

 <Tabs
   groupId="programming-language"